-As these passages proclaim, being saved is received through faith in Christ who saves us from our sins, and it is this act of turning from our sin and self-righteousness to reliance upon Christ’s finished work on the cross that makes us “circumcised of heart.”
+As these passages teach that being saved is received through faith in Christ who saves us from our sins, and it is this act of turning from our sin and self-righteousness to reliance upon Christ’s finished work on the cross that makes us “circumcised of heart.”
 The works of the flesh accomplish nothing.

 In Acts 16:3, Paul had Timothy circumcised so that his being uncircumcised would not be a hindrance to them as they sought to reach out to the unbelieving Jews during their missionary journeys.
-Although the Bible gives Gentile (non-Jewish) believers the liberty of not being circumcised, it was a liberty that Timothy was willing to give up for the sake of reaching out to the Jews.
+Although the Bible gives Gentile (non-Jewish) believers the liberty of not getting circumcised, it was a liberty that Timothy was willing to give up for the sake of reaching out to the Jews.

 Today, many physicians recommend circumcision for reasons of health and cleanliness.
 The American Academy of Pediatrics favors circumcision and states that the health benefits of circumcision in newborn boys outweigh the risks.
 It has been shown that circumcision can reduce the risk of urinary tract infections in infants and cut the risk of sexually transmitted diseases, including HIV, syphilis, and human papillomavirus or HPV, which causes cervical cancer in females.
 The procedure can also reduce the risk of penile cancer.
-So while a man is not Bionically obliged to be circumcised, the health benefits strongly encourage it.
+So, while a man is not physically obliged to be circumcised, the health benefits strongly encourage it.

 In His service,